pontus-vision/pontus-vision/README.md

   _If hostname is different than `pv-demo`, then follow this steps:_

 **<details><summary>Change the environment variable 'PV_HOSTNAME'</summary>**
-Change the environment variable PV_HOSTNAME in the .bashrc (or equivalent) that runs the start-up script (./start-env-gdpr.sh).
+Change the environment variable PV_HOSTNAME in the .bashrc (or equivalent) of the user that runs the start-up script (./start-env-gdpr.sh).

 ```bash
   export PV_HOSTNAME="mydemo.myorg.com"